fbpx

 Rubber Ducky Isopods (Cubaris sp.
 ‘Rubber Ducky’)

-Rubber Ducky Isopods really set the trend for the Cubaris isopod trend.
-These guys are undoubtedly the most adorable terrarium pet one could acquire.
+Rubber Ducky Isopods set the trend for the Cubaris isopod trend.
+These guys are undoubtedly the most adorable terrarium pets one could acquire.

 They’re easy to care for, but not quite as easy to breed in captivity.
-This makes the price of acquiring them on the higher end for most hobbyists’ budgets.
+This puts the price of acquiring them on the higher end of most hobbyists’ budgets.

 If you’re looking for more specifics on this isopod, here’s a full care guide on Rubber Ducky Isopods.